 Career and Salary Info

-According to the U.S. Bureau of Labor Statistics' employment projections for zoologists and wildlife biologists, a category which also includes botanists and aquatic or marine biologists, job opportunities for these professionals were expected to increase 4% between 2014 and 2024.
-This slower-than-average growth was expected to be the result of fluctuations in state and federal government budgets, which could affect the number of new jobs.
-In 2015, zoologists and wildlife biologists earned a median annual salary of $59,680.
+According to the U.S. Bureau of Labor Statistics' employment projections for zoologists and wildlife biologists, a category which also includes botanists and aquatic or marine biologists, job opportunities for these professionals were expected to increase 5% between 2018 and 2028.
+This as fast as average growth was expected to be the result of fluctuations in state and federal government budgets, which could affect the number of new jobs.
+In 2018, zoologists and wildlife biologists earned a median annual salary of $63,420.